Organizations around the country offer opportunities for young people to engage beyond the classroom with climate justice issues.

 SPROG is a one-week program that teaches tools for environmental and social justice activism for young people from ages 14-28.
 SPROG is being held in four locations in 2019: June 30th – July 6th in Fridley, Minnesota; June 29th – July 6th in Jayuya, Puerto Rico; July 16th – 23rd in New Market, Tennessee.
 Additional program in the western United States TBD.
 Learn more.

 The Sunrise Movement keeps its website up-to-date with a calendar of National Calls and information about its fellowships.
-Visit the site to apply for a 2019 Sunrise Summer or Fall Fellowship.
+Sign up here for more information about fellowships and other “going all in” opportunities in 2019-2020.

 Form an Action Team, apply for an Action Fellowship, or join the ACE student network.
 This organization offers self-driven project ideas and programmatic opportunities to connect with young people across the country who care about climate change.
 Scholarship opportunities are available to members.
 Teachers can join the ACE teacher network.